New England Journal of Medicine June 16, 2016

 Endpoint

-Key result: Treatment with intravenous t-PA within 3 hours of the onset of ischemic stroke improved clinical outcomes at 3 months.
+Key result: Treatment with intravenous t-PA within 3 hours of onset improved clinical outcome at 3 months, despite an increased incidence of symptomatic intracerebral hemorrhage.

 2008